isabelc/EDD-Related-Downloads/readme.txt

 == Installation ==

 1. Unzip `easy-digital-downloads-related-downloads.zip` directly into the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+That's it.
+At this point, related downloads, if any, will appear underneath each download.
 3. Optional: Go to `Downloads --> Settings --> Misc tab` to change the default settings.
 4. Optional: Use the widget at `Appearances --> Widgets`.